CS230 • Adversarial Attacks and Defenses

 -

-While the above describes the original approach (Szegedy et al., 2013), more advanced attack algorithms have since been developed:
+While the above describes the original approach (Szegedy et al., 2013), more advanced attack algorithms have since been developed.
+These methods refine the optimization objective, incorporate constraints, and improve computational efficiency.

 -